 Pontsian 2.5 miles.

-A superb detached, single-storey Pontsian cottage, created by the owners from the original stone cowshed.
+A lovely detached, single-storey Pontsian cottage, created by the owners from the original stone cowshed.

 Also there are two charming bedrooms and a modern shower room.